 PBO 101 - Citizen's Academy

-The Town of Pittsboro is proud to announce the start of our Citizen’s Academy, known as “PBO 101.”
+The Town of Pittsboro is proud to announce the next offering of our Citizen’s Academy, known as “PBO 101.”

-PBO 101 is an eight-week course designed to offer participants an educational and interactive learning experience on the workings of the Town government.
+PBO 101 is an seven-week course designed to offer participants an educational and interactive learning experience on the workings of the Town government.

 Senior Town staff will lead each session at the Town Offices at Main Street Station (287 East St) from 6:00 PM to 9:00 PM.
 The final session will consist of dinner and conversation in small groups with the Town’s Commissioners.
 The time and location of the final session will be communicated to participants during the academy.